luckyriteshmalviya/Day_08/README.md

-// To check if given number is prime or not
+##To check if given number is prime or not

 function isPrime(num) {
   if (num === 2 || num === 1) {